-@availAt - The earliest time at which the resource identified by @nexturl will be available for retrieval from the signaling server.
-When present, @availAt shall have a value that is earlier than the value of @validuntil (if @validuntil is present).
-When absent, if a @validuntil attribute is specified for the signaling object, the absence of @availAt shall mean a default value of @availAt that is 1 minute prior to @validuntil.
+@availat - The earliest time at which the resource identified by @nexturl will be available for retrieval from the signaling server.
+When present, @availat shall have a value that is earlier than the value of @validuntil (if @validuntil is present).
+When absent, if a @validuntil attribute is specified for the signaling object, the absence of @availat shall mean a default value of @availat that is 1 minute prior to @validuntil.

-If an unscheduled update is made to a signaling object, a dynamic event will be issued announcing the update, as specified in the ATSC 3.0 Application Signaling Standard [7].
+If an unscheduled update is made to a signaling object, a dynamic event will be issued announcing the update, as specified in the ATSC 3.0 Application Signaling specification A/337 [7].
 A device can then acquire the updated signaling object, using the URL in the data attribute of the dynamic event.

-When an sltIneturl with urlType attribute "2" is present, the URL given by this element can be used to retrieve ESG data via broadband for all services in the SLT.
-When a svcIneturl with urlType attribute "2" is present, the URL given by this attribute can be used to retrieve ESG data via broadband for the service with the same serviceId as the service element in which the svcIneturl appears.
-In both cases the URL is used for queries as specified in the ATSC 3.0 Service Announcement Standard A/332 [5].
+When an SLTInetUrl with urlType attribute "2" is present, the URL given by this element can be used to retrieve ESG data via broadband for all Services in the SLT.
+When a SvcInetUrl with urlType attribute "2" is present, the URL given by this attribute can be used to retrieve ESG data via broadband for the Service with the same serviceId as the Service element in which the SvcInetUrl appears.
+In both cases the URL is used for queries as specified in the ATSC 3.0 Service Announcement specification A/332 [5].